Jugular Venous Pressure

-Here is the same patient in longitudinal view.
-This clip was taken just below the IJ “beak” and the carotid is not in view.
-However, the IJ flow was still blue from above with some aliasing along the wall from higher velocity flow.
-There was no red flow from below.
+Here is the same patient at 30 degrees in longitudinal view.
+This clip was taken at the IJ “beak” and the carotid is in view.
+The IJ flow was blue from the head (left side) while the carotid was showing red flow from the heart (right side).

-With more severe TR, the IJ in the sitting position will be obviously distended and pulsating and CF is almost not needed to further evaluate.
-CF should show red flow coming from below.
+With more severe TR, the IJ in the sitting position will be obviously distended and pulsating and Color is almost not needed to further evaluate.
+Color can show red flow coming from below.
 The top of the JVP is sought, but it may be up above the jaw in severe TR.
-Here is a transverse view, obtained in the upper neck without CD, from a patient with substantial TR.
+Here is a transverse view, obtained in the upper neck without Color, from a patient with substantial TR.